Payroll taxes from U.S. workers and their employers provide most of the money for Social Security benefit programs.

 That money goes into two Social Security trust funds, called Old-Age and Survivors Insurance and Disability Insurance.
 The first pays out retirement, spousal and survivor benefits while the second covers disability benefits.

 About 80 cents of each dollar you pay in Social Security taxes goes to the old-age insurance fund, the rest to disability.
-In 2018, those taxes — called FICA for people with wage-earning jobs and SECA for the self-employed — brought in more than $885 billion, accounting for 88.2 percent of Social Security's revenue, according to the 2019 annual report from Social Security's board of trustees.
+In 2019, those taxes — called FICA for people with wage-earning jobs and SECA for the self-employed — brought in nearly $945 billion, accounting for 89 percent of Social Security's revenue, according to the 2020 annual report from Social Security's board of trustees.

 The rest of the revenue comes from these sources: